These names come from the University of Kentucky Libraries Notable Kentucky African Americans Database.

 Francis, Lelia I. (1903-1999) - Marched and was arrested in Dayton, OH, while demonstrating for the hiring of more African Americans in the downtown Dayton stores.

-Frye, Helen F. (b.
-1919) - Civil rights activist from Danville, KY; participated in many protest efforts in the surrounding area; organized the first integrated production at Centre College in 1951: Porgy and Bess; and was the first African American woman to earn a library science degree from the University of Kentucky.
+Frye, Helen F. (1919-2014) - Civil rights activist from Danville, KY; participated in many protest efforts in the surrounding area; organized the first integrated production at Centre College in 1951: Porgy and Bess; and was the first African American woman to earn a library science degree from the University of Kentucky.

 Gibbons, Harriet (1922-1992) - Educator; director of the Office of Equal Opportunity in Albany, NY; also director of the Affirmative Action Office of the New York Department of Health.